 Field said her family also attempts to maintain a sense of normal life, despite her disease.
 “This includes taking a one-week holiday, usually somewhere in the U.S.,” she said.
 “There is considerable anxiety doing dialysis away from home, with unfamiliar staff and routines, but we feel it is important family time.
 This past winter, one week's treatment cost us over $1,300.
 OHIP covered $600 of that cost, which made the treatments somewhat affordable.
 We are unable to get any insurance company to cover these dialysis treatments, as no private insurance company will cover the cost of dialysis.”

-“This cut to out-of-country OHIP is one of many ways the Ford Conservatives are punching holes in Ontario’s health care system,” Kernaghan said.
+“This cut to out-of-country OHIP is one of many ways the government is punching holes in Ontario’s health care system,” Kernaghan said.
 “People like Emma and Bonnie deserve a government that ensures they have the same opportunities as all Ontarians.
-The NDP will continue to fight for this cut to be reversed.”
+I will continue to fight for this cut to be reversed.”